ETH-Raphael-Bosshart/studyplanner/README.md

 ---

-## 🧠 Usage
+## Usage

 1. Open `index.html` in a browser.
 2. Enter your name and planned hours.
 3. Add tasks and start working.
-4. Stop and complete tasks, reflect on progress.
+4. Stop and complete tasks.
-5. Export your session, or import it next time to continue.
+5. Export your session.

 ---

-## 📷 Preview
+## Preview

 > *(Insert screenshot of your UI here if desired)*

 ---

-## 🔧 Optional Extensions
+## Optional Extensions

 - Add **weekly stats dashboard**
+- Add feature to change "totalPlannedMinutes"
 - Tag tasks (e.g. “Math”, “Reading”)
 - Add **dark mode**
-- Use `localStorage` to persist sessions without files

 ---

-## 🌍 About
+## About

-This project was created as part of a UNU student initiative to promote **structured learning**, **digital self-reflection**, and **intrinsic motivation** in education.
+This project was created as part of the lecture: *Skills: Programming with Advanced Computer Languages* in help of ChatGPT.

 ---